FHantke/brave-browser-wiki/P3A.md

 4. 16 to 20 cards deep
 5. 21+

-### Q147: If you are a monthly active user, how many channels are you subscribed to? (reported monthly, desktop & Android only)
+### Q147: If you are a monthly active News user, how many channels are you subscribed to? (reported monthly, desktop & Android only)
 _`Brave.Today.ChannelCount`_ **[D]** **[A]**

 0. 0-1